texonom/transformers.js/docs/source/pipelines.md

 ### Streaming

-Some pipelines such as `text-generation` or whisper `speech-to-text` models support streaming output.
-For example, when using a chat model like `Qwen2.5-Coder-0.5B-Instruct`, you can specify a callback function that will be called with each generated token text.
+Some pipelines such as `text-generation` or `automatic-speech-recognition` support streaming output.
+This is achieved using the `TextStreamer` class.
+For example, when using a chat model like `Qwen2.5-Coder-0.5B-Instruct`, you can specify a callback function that will be called with each generated token text (if unset, new tokens will be printed to the console).

 ```js
 import { pipeline, TextStreamer } from "@huggingface/transformers";